apeltzer/EAGER-GUI/docs/contents/faq.rst

   ./deager start
   ./deager gui

 And you should be able to run it again!
+Another way would be to use a text editor of choice on your host system and remove the entry on your host machine then manually if things don't work that way.

 .. note::